lynerlok/MbiGlog/README.md

 8. You are in the venv (you can see `(PythonVenv)` before prompt $)

-9. Modify postactivate in the base environment directory (e.g `$HOME/.virtualenvs/`) and put these lines :
+9. Modify postactivate in the environment directory (e.g `$HOME/Envs/PythonVenv/postactivate`) and put these lines :

 	`export DATABASE_NAME='djangoDev'`<br />
 	`export DATABASE_USER='DBdev'`<br />
 	`export DATABASE_PASSWORD='NohJah8o'`<br />
 	`export SECRET_KEY=<put your secret key generated with https://miniwebtool.com/django-secret-key-generator/ for example>'`

-10. Modify predeactivate in the base environment directory (e.g `$HOME/.virtualenvs/`) and put these lines :
+10. Modify predeactivate in the environment directory (e.g `$HOME/Envs/PythonVenv/postactivate`) and put these lines :

 	`unset DATABASE_NAME` <br />
 	`unset DATABASE_USER` <br />